Data Processing Agreement

 3.6.
 Manual Data Erasure.
 Upon the Customer’s request via the Web Application, Convertful shall delete selected Customer Data in 30 calendar days (“Customer Data Erasure”).
 During this Removal Period, the data would be archived on backup systems, on which Convertful shall securely isolate and protect the Customer Data from any further processing, except to the extent required by applicable law.

 3.7.
 Automatic Data Erasure.
-Convertful shall start the Customer Data Erasure of Personal Data and records of processing activities when it is no longer reasonably necessary to perform Convertful’s obligations under the Main Agreement, or when the duration of processing exceeds the amount of time defined by the Customer via the Web Application and described in Annex A to this DPA.
+Convertful shall start the Customer Data Erasure of Personal Data and records of processing activities when it is no longer reasonably necessary to perform Convertful’s obligations under the Main Agreement, or when the duration of processing exceeds the amount of time defined by the Customer via the Web Application.

 4.1.
 Authorized Sub-processors.
 The Customer agrees that Convertful may engage Sub-processors to process Customer Data on the Customer’s behalf.
-The Customer authorizes Convertful to use the sub-processors, listed in Annex A.
+The Customer authorizes Convertful to use the sub-processors, as listed on the Convertful Sub Processors page of the Sites located here.

 4.2.
 Sub-processors Obligations.
 Convertful ensures that any engaged sub-processor shall protect the Customer Data to the standard required by Data Protection Laws.
 Convertful remains responsible for its compliance with the obligations of this DPA and for any acts or omissions of the Sub-processor that cause Convertful to breach any of its obligations under this DPA.